 27. Bridge Climb – Sydney, Australia

-A climb to the top of Sydney’s iconic Harbour Bridge has been named one of the “Top 10 Biggest Adrenaline Rushes” in the world by Lonely Planet and is on the Must-Do list for most visitors to Australia.
+A climb to the top of Sydney’s iconic Harbour Bridge has been named one of the “Top 10 Biggest Adrenaline Rushes” in the world by Lonely Planet.
+It’s a Must-Do for most visitors to Australia.

 But on my summer trip around Oceania a few years later, it was the first thing I booked after the flight to Sydney.
-Despite the July winter weather, I was lucky enough to get a mostly sunny and warm day for my climb and it was a truly exciting way to spend an afternoon.
+Despite the July winter weather, I was lucky enough to get a mostly sunny and warm day for my climb and it was a truly epic way to spend an afternoon.

 27. A Day Trip to Aitutaki – Cook Islands

 My favorite stop of the day was the dreamily-exotic and nearly deserted atoll known as One Foot Island.
 It was the perfect place to laze on a powder-white beach or float in the knee-high lagoon.

 29. Sleeping in an Overwater Bungalow – Bora Bora, French Polynesia

 Palm-covered motu encircle the lagoon providing a base for the luxury resorts that pepper the island.
-Overwater bungalows reign supreme and offer a oneness with Bora Bora’s spectacular natural environment.
+Overwater bungalows reign supreme and offer oneness with Bora Bora’s spectacular natural environment.